 These advantages have become obvious in the few states, like Maine, where the Clean Elections model is now used.
 Most candidates, both Democratic and Republican, are quite happy to use the public funding and avoid the distractions and questionable ethics involved in continuous fundraising.
 Over 70% of Maine citizens want to keep the system, and only 20% want to repeal it.
 There is every reason to believe that such a system would also find broad public acceptance if it were used more widely.

-Clean Elections is an attempt at full private financing, so candidates can be free of all independent money.
+Clean Elections is an attempt at full public financing, so candidates can be free of all independent money.
 Other suggested reforms rely on partial public financing to try to offset some of the effects of private money.
 One of the best known of these plans is called “Voting with Dollars” and was proposed by Yale Law Professors Bruce Akerman and Ian Ayer.
 In their plan, each voter gets a $50 voucher from the government to donate to the candidate of their choice – thus giving all citizens at least some input into election financing.
 This approach would actually raise the current limit on private donations to candidates, but they would all have to be anonymous – paid into a blind trust and then distributed to the candidates.
 So politicians would supposedly not know to whom they are beholden.
 These private contributions, however, would still probably give some candidates an advantage over others.

 Seattle, Washington has also implemented a voucher program which gives registered voters $100 to donate to city council candidates.
 This did not stop large outside spending from local companies like Amazon, but several city councilors were elected without the help of wealthy supporters.